anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Matthew 2.13-23** is part of the infancy narrative in Matthew, and describes Jesus being taken to Egypt to flee from Herod and then returning from Egypt.
-It therefore glimpses the suffering and exaltation of Jesus, which is reflected in the other readings. **Isaiah 63.7-9** continues in Isaiah, and says that the Lord 'became their saviour' and has 'lifted them up'.  **Psalm 148** [or 148.7-14] calls on the whole earth to praise the Lord, because he has 'raised up the horn of his people'. **Hebrews 2.10-18** is about God 'bringing many children to glory' through the incarnation and suffering of Jesus.
+* **Matthew 2.13-23** is part of the infancy narrative in Matthew, and describes Jesus being taken to Egypt to flee from Herod; the Massacre of the Innocents, and the returning of the Holy Family from Egypt.
+It therefore glimpses the suffering and exaltation of Jesus, which is reflected in the other readings. **Isaiah 63.7-9** continues in Isaiah, and reflects the Massacre of the Innocents: 'He said, "Surely they are my people, children who will be true to me"; and so he became their Saviour. ...
+In his love ... he lifted them up'. **Psalm 148** [or 148.7-14] calls on the whole earth to praise the Lord, because he has 'raised up the horn of his people'. **Hebrews 2.10-18** is about God 'bringing many children to glory' through the incarnation and suffering of Jesus.

 ## Christmas 2*